noahpresler/Django-Tutorial/README.md

 Follow along with the slides here: ________________ Adapted from: https://docs.djangoproject.com/en/1.10/intro/tutorial01/

+We are going to build a Poll for people to vote on the project to win Semester.ly's award!
+(Or anything else).

 ##Step 0: Clone the Repository
 If you don't have git, install it here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git Once you have it, clone this repo with the following command: